 Safety is our top priority, for both you and our crews, especially during hazardous weather events.
 Here are some tips to keep in mind to protect yourself in bad weather.

 Familiarize yourself with the most common types of weather warnings and learn how to respond to each situation.
-These alerts are common in colder months:
+These alerts are common in the spring:

 In Tennessee, thunderstorms occur 50 days out of every year, on average.
 Because storms are so frequent, learning about them is crucial for your safety.